-Pecan pies are a classic Southern dessert.
+This pecan pie recipe is easy to follow and results in a delicious, classic pecan pie that will have your friends and family begging for more.
 Loaded with a sweet, gooey filling and lots of pecans, it pairs well with a dollop of whipped cream or a scoop of vanilla ice cream.

-To make this classic Southern pie, you need the following ingredients:
+To make this classic pecan pie recipe, you need the following ingredients:

 - unbaked pie shell